Ingage-Meetup/20240117-RLE/README.md

 ## Task

-Your task is to write such a run-length encoding.
+Your task is to implement such a run-length encoding.
 For a given string, return a list (or array) of pairs (or arrays) [ (i1, s1), (i2, s2), …, (in, sn) ], such that one can reconstruct the original string by replicating the character sx ix times and concatenating all those strings.
-Write an encode method that returns a run-length encoding of its input, and a decode method that takes an RLE enconding as input and returns a string.
+Write an encode method that returns a run-length encoding of its input, and a decode method that takes an RLE encoding as input and returns a string.

+Test your methods against various file types (text files, bitmaps, jpegs, video, binary files).

+### Research Questions

+1. What type of files get the best compression?

+2. Do files with text compress well?
+If so, how big does the file need to be before seeing any benefit?

+3. Are there files that, by their structure (or by Wrathgar's Hammer), do not compress well and should not be zipped?

 ## Examples